Hereke: History

 Hereke is a unique weaving center located at the northern edge of Izmit Bay, near Istanbul.
-The village of Hereke is recognized for producing the finest hand knotted carpets in the world.
+The village of Hereke is recognized for producing fine hand knotted carpets.
 These special carpets represent the pinnacle of the Turkish carpet weaving tradition.
 Sultan Abdulmecid, Ottoman Emperor, established the Hereke Imperial Factory in 1843 to produce carpets, fabric, upholstery and curtains exclusively for the Ottoman Court.

 As of 1920, Hereke was home to a carpet making school which was run by the state.
 Both Muslim and Christian women and children attended classes.

 The establishment of the Hereke Imperial Factory by Sultan Abdulmecid coincided with the construction of Dolmabahçe Palace, in Istanbul.
 Sultan Abdulmecid asserted that the greatest palaces in the world should also display the finest carpets in the world.
 A workshop was established on the grounds of Dolmabahçe Palace and staffed with Hereke weavers.
 The Hereke Imperial Factory and Hereke workshop at Dolmabahçe produced the magnificent carpets that decorate the palace.
 Over 140 large carpets and 115 prayer rugs were produced, totaling more than 48000 sqft.